Flying cars are closer than you think

 "We don't want to boil the ocean," said Prevot.
 "We want to test these new systems very conservatively and scale them over time."

 "The entire network is virtual, so you don't need to build any infrastructure for it," he said.
-"And you could visualise it easily with augmented reality.
-You could look up to the sky and say, 'Here is our skylane network, here are where our aircraft are flying.'"
+"And you could visualize it easily with augmented reality.
+You could look up to the sky and say, 'Here is our sky lane network, here are where our aircraft are flying.'"

-When I start to think about the different technologies we've been promised for the future, I get a faint glimmer of the future Prevot envisions.

 And all I need to do to get a ride is press a button in an app.